The Bachelor of Fine Arts (BFA) in Theatre/Acting Concentration:

 Year Four: The senior year of training in our program transitions students from an academic setting to the profession and culminates in a Senior Capstone Project fall semester and a Senior Showcase in New York City in the spring semester.

-The Movement for Actor sequence is offered for six consecutive semesters and includes ensemble based Viewpoints Training, Yoga and Pilates to diagnose and release habitual tensions in the body through rigorous classes for flexibility, core strength, presence and expressivity, Andrei Droznin Movement for more advanced work on flexibility, strength and coordination with partner stretches, weight sharing and acrobatics, and an entire year devoted to Suzuki Training for the Actor.
+The Movement for Actor sequence is offered for six consecutive semesters and includes ensemble based Viewpoints Training, Yoga and Pilates to diagnose and release habitual tensions in the body through rigorous classes for flexibility, core strength, and presence, Andrei Droznin Movement for advanced work on flexibility, strength with partner stretches, weight sharing and acrobatics, a year of Mask and Clown work, and an entire year devoted to Suzuki Training.
 Our movement training is sophisticated, rigorous and transformational and one of the many strengths of the program.

 Voice and Speech

-The Voice and Speech for the Actor sequence is a six-semester sequence that focuses on freeing the breath, discovering the natural voice and creating an open channel expression.
-Students are exposed to several approaches to voice work including Scott Miller, Linklater and Fitzmaurice techniques and these multiple techniques overlap and inform one another.
-Students also receive Edith Skinner speech work and learn IPA (International Phonetic Alphabet) as a basis for acquiring the necessary skills for Standard American speech and dialects.
+The Voice and Speech for the Actor sequence is a six-semester sequence that focuses on release and freedom: discovering and engaging in authentic, organic presence, finding active breath and working with an open channel for vocal expression with MVM: Miller Voice Method.
+Students also learn IPA (International Phonetic Alphabet) as a basis for acquiring the necessary skills for Standard American speech and dialects.